Family Dinner Done Right

 Sharing dinner as a family can be difficult; you’re working late, the kids have soccer practice, music lessons, and dance class, and no one can agree on what foods they like!
 But, eating together as a family is very important.
 It’s a great way to connect and research shows that the more often children eat dinner with the whole family, the less likely they are to engage in risky behavior.

-.
+Turn Off the TV.
 Family dinner is a time to really connect – not tune out!
 Ask your children what they learned in school today, and tell them about your work day.
 This is also a great time to talk with your kids about what’s going on in your family and your neighborhood.
-Keep Conversation Positive.

 Make time for family dinner at least once a week.
 It's a great way to connect and make memories that will last.